jaxyfury/Ambariops/docs/DEVELOPER_GUIDE.md

 *   **Technology**: A standalone Next.js app optimized for fast initial loads and SEO.
 *   **Key Files**:
     *   `src/app/page.tsx`: The main landing page component.
-    *   `src/app/login/page.tsx`: The user/admin login form.
+    *   `src/app/auth/page.tsx`: The unified user/admin login and signup form.
-    *   `src/app/signup/page.tsx`: The user registration form.
-    *   `package.json`: Contains dependencies specific to the `home` app, like `next`.
+    *   `next.config.js`: Contains a critical `rewrites` rule that proxies API requests to the `web` app's backend, enabling seamless authentication.

 #### `apps/web`
 *   **Purpose**: The secure, core application that users access *after* logging in.
 This is a feature-rich Single-Page Application (SPA).
 *   **Technology**: A Next.js application that heavily relies on client-side rendering for its interactive dashboards.
 *   **Key Files**:
     *   `src/app/(app)/...`: All the protected pages of the dashboard, organized by feature (e.g., `clusters`, `services`, `alerts`).
     *   `src/app/api/auth/[...nextauth]/route.ts`: The backend API endpoint for NextAuth.js.
-It handles session management, communication with OAuth providers (Google, GitHub), and the credentials provider. **This is a critical piece of the authentication architecture.**
+It handles session management, communication with OAuth providers (Google, GitHub), and the credentials provider.
     *   `src/lib/mongodb.ts`: A utility to manage the MongoDB connection pool.

 ---